Master of Science in Health Science (Nurse Anesthesia)

 Graduate Health Science Curriculum

 The graduate program is a full-time program.
 Incoming students officially begin in the fall semester, and take five consecutive semesters of courses at La Roche College.
 For first year students, La Roche courses are taught on Thursdays and Fridays, and professional preparation in the hospital is scheduled on Mondays, Tuesdays, and Wednesdays.
 Summer session classes at the end of year one are offered during the late afternoon and early evening.
 For second year students, the La Roche courses are taught on Mondays, with clinical work scheduled for the remainder of the week.
-The remaining time is spent entirely at the program's affiliated clinical sites: Allegheny General Hospital, The Western Pennsylvania Hospital, Forbes Regional Hospital, Alle-Kiski Medical Center, Butler Memorial Hospital, Passavant Hospital, Sewickley Valley Hospital, St. Clair Memorial Hospital and The Beaver Medical Center.
+The remaining time is spent entirely at the program's affiliated clinical sites: Allegheny General Hospital, The Western Pennsylvania Hospital, Forbes Regional Hospital, Alle-Kiski Medical Center, Butler Memorial Hospital, Passavant Hospital, Sewickley Valley Hospital, St. Clair Memorial Hospital and The Beaver Medical Center, and Wheeling Hospital.

 The La Roche College portion of the graduate program consists of three components: